Skip to main content

 FOLLOW-UP RECOMMENDATIONS

-Close outpatient follow-up is recommended to ensure ongoing control of HTN.
+Close outpatient follow-up to ensure ongoing control of HTN.

 Patient Monitoring